 In terms of memory, the device runs on an x86-64 architecture with an 86-bit processor that combines MMB and MMB in the L2 and L3 caches, respectively.
 And when it comes to memory, it supports a DDR3 1866 MHZ Dual channel memory type.

 To calculate the electric cost of running it, we need to check the minimum power consumption of the AMD FX-6300 best AM3+ CPU.
 The good news is that it only requires 95 Watts of power which is awesome compared to other 250+ Watt processors.

 6. AMD FX 4-Core Black Edition FX-4300 AM3+ CPU Processor

 Unlike other 8 core processors, it is a 4 core processor that has a base frequency of 3.80 GHz while overclocking can take it higher to 4 GHz.

-It has two levels of cache and both individually have a 4 MB size.
+It has two levels of cache and both individuals have a 4 MB size.
 Another feature of the AMD FX-4300 is its multi-core chip.
 To understand precisely, this is quad-core, which means that the processor has four processors in the integrated circuit.
 Compared to processors using single-core or dual-core modules, the availability of this quad-core function gives the processor additional processing power.